← Back to Thought Leadership

 DKIM Encryption/Decryption

-1. Signing the Email (Sender Side): When the sender's server is preparing to send an email, it first creates a hash of the email (or certain parts of the email, defined in the DKIM header).
-This hash is a kind of 'digital fingerprint' of the email's content.
-The sender's server then 'encrypts' this hash using the server's private key.
+1. Signing the Email (Sender Side): When the sender's server is preparing to send an email, it first creates a hash of the email (or certain parts of it, defined in the DKIM header).
+This hash is a kind of “digital fingerprint” of the email's content.
+The sender's server then encrypts this hash using the server's private key.
 This creates the DKIM signature, which is attached to the email in the DKIM-Signature header.

 In a traditional encryption scenario, you'd use the recipient's public key to encrypt the message, and the recipient would use their own private key to decrypt it.
-But in the case of DKIM signatures, the sender uses their own private key to 'sign' the message, and anyone can use the corresponding public key to verify that signature.
+But in DKIM, the sender uses their own private key to sign, and anyone can use the corresponding public key to verify that signature.

 Creating a DKIM Record